Tinkerforge/doc/en/source/Hardware/Bricks/Silent_Stepper_Brick.rst

 or through a :ref:`Power Supply <primer_power_supplies>` in the stack.
 The Brick switches automatically to the on-board power-connector when a voltage is measured there and no external voltage is detected on the power-connector.
-The black power connector is always prioritzed.
+The black power connector is always prioritized.

 Error LED